Office of Residence Life Mission

-- Resident students must have permission from a GRD, AC, or AD to have a guest under the age of ten.
+- Resident students must have permission from the Director of Residence Life and Student Activities to have a guest under the age of ten.

 - Residence halls or apartments shall not be used for baby-sitting.

-- Paid entertainment is not permitted in residence hall rooms unless approved by the Director of Residence Life.
+- Paid entertainment is not permitted in residence hall rooms unless approved by the Director of Residence Life and Student Activities.

 First-Year Student Guest Policy